Hunter Biden reaches deal to plead guilty to tax charges following federal investigation

 A federal judge in Delaware must approve the deal.
 Hunter is expected to enter a plea to the charges specified in the agreement at a hearing in U.S. District Court in Wilmington.
 A hearing has not yet been scheduled.

 The two misdemeanor tax charges relate to his willful failure to pay taxes for 2017 and 2018.
 A filing indicates Hunter Biden had more than $1.5 million in income each year.
 He has since fully repaid back taxes and fines, including $2 million reportedly paid to the federal government last year, with the help of a loan from his personal attorney.
 The felony gun charge relates to his possession of a handgun by a drug user in 2018.
-The filing identifies Biden's handgun as a Colt Cobra 38SPL.
+The filing identifies Biden's handgun as a Colt Cobra 38SPL, and Delaware U.S. Attorney David Weiss said in a statement that Hunter Biden had it for 11 days in October 2018.

-Chris Clark, an attorney for Hunter Biden, said "it is my understanding that the five-year investigation into Hunter is resolved," in a statement to CBS News.
+Weiss' office said in the statement Tuesday morning that the investigation is ongoing.
+Earlier in the day, Chris Clark, an attorney for Hunter Biden, said in a statement to CBS News, "it is my understanding that the five-year investigation into Hunter is resolved."

 "Hunter will take responsibility for two instances of misdemeanor failure to file tax payments when due pursuant to a plea agreement.
 A firearm charge, which will be subject to a pretrial diversion agreement and will not be the subject of the plea agreement, will also be filed by the Government," Clark said.
 "I know Hunter believes it is important to take responsibility for these mistakes he made during a period of turmoil and addiction in his life.
 He looks forward to continuing his recovery and moving forward."